-Why meditate with tea?
-Tea changes your brain chemistry to help you meditate better.
-Meditating with tea can turn a simple tea session into a short spiritual and energetic retreat.
+As you learn how to meditate with tea, you will see changes in your brain chemistry, helping you to meditate better.
+A daily meditation practice with tea can turn a simple tea session into a short spiritual and energetic retreat.

 What gives you the feeling of well-being?